Get help signing in to iCloud

 Other password prompts you might see

 If you are repeatedly prompted to enter your Apple ID password on your Mac or iOS device

 - If you have recently restored your iPhone, iPad or iPod touch from an iCloud backup, the restore may not have completed.
 Stay connected to a reliable Wi-Fi network and power source until the restore finishes.
 Follow these steps if iCloud Backup couldn't be completed or you can't restore.

 - If you recently changed your Apple ID password, you might need to update your sign-in information with iCloud services you use.
 Make sure that each service is using your updated sign-in information on your device.

 - Check if you have Automatic Downloads enabled.
 If there is content ready to be downloaded, you may be prompted to enter your Apple ID and password to continue.
 Learn how to resume interrupted downloads.

-- If you are an organizer, parent, or guardian of a Family Sharing group, check if the prompt is a request from a child family member to make an iTunes Store purchase.
+- If you are an organiser, parent or guardian of a Family Sharing group, check if the prompt is a request from a child family member to make an iTunes Store purchase.
 You can then approve or decline the request.

 If you want to sign in to a third-party app but your password is rejected

-If you want to access your iCloud information from a third-party app, you need to use an app specific password.
+If you want to access your iCloud information from a third-party app, you'll need to use an app-specific password.
 This helps protect your account by allowing you to sign in securely.
 Learn how to create and use app-specific passwords.